poplarShift/living-research-template/README.md

 # Wishlist / to do

 - Allow specification of env name and other environment variables through a setup makefile
-- Use script to extract tagged manuscript versions, then markup the diffs
-- Intake to handle data
+- `intake` to handle remote and local data
 - Makefile with automatic detection of what's changed
-- Automated caching of computation output, either using intake and intermediary files or function caching
+- Automated caching of computation output, e.g. using intake/panel+param and intermediary files
-- Automated selective inclusion of functions into the repository imported from local/custom libraries
+- Automated selective inclusion of source code of custom functions into the repository
 - Continuous integration / automated builds with docker
 - Docker repo for pre-built images